15 Anti-Cancer Foods Unknown to Most of Us

 Nuts for Breast Cancer Prevention

 Forget the tomatoes.
 Watermelon is more sweet and delicious anyway.
-It contains at least the same amount of the cancer-fighting lycopene, which can help prevent skin, prostate and bladder cancer.
+It contains at least the same amount of cancer-fighting lycopene, which can help prevent skin, prostate and bladder cancer.
 And here I’ve been choking down tomato paste.

 Do not really forget the tomatoes.
 You could always eat both and have even better protection.